Michael Greene: Career

 Greene was born in San Francisco, California, the son of Gladys and Harry Greene.
-Early in his career, Greene was frequently featured in westerns, and was credited with over 100 television and film appearances, including the 1962 film This is Not a Test (as Mike Green).
-In October of 1966, he appeared as the character, Nubu, in the episode "Space Circus" of the TV series, Lost in Space, as well as a leading role in the 1973 film The Clones.
-He played Jimmy Hart, William Petersen's ill-fated partner in To Live and Die in L.A.
+Early in his career, Greene was frequently featured in westerns and was credited with over 100 television and film appearances, including the 1962 film This is Not a Test (as Mike Green).
+In October of 1966, he appeared as the character Nubu in the episode "Space Circus" of the TV series, Lost in Space, as well as a leading role in the 1973 film The Clones.
+Greene also played Jimmy Hart, William Petersen's ill-fated partner in To Live and Die in L.A.

-He is perhaps best remembered in his co-starring role as Deputy U.S. Marshal Vance Porter in the short-lived ABC–Warner Brothers western series The Dakotas, where he co-starred with Larry Ward, Jack Elam, and Chad Everett.
+Greene co-starred as Deputy U.S. Marshal Vance Porter in the short-lived ABC–Warner Brothers western series The Dakotas, where he appeared with Larry Ward, Jack Elam, and Chad Everett.
 The series was controversially cancelled by ABC after only 19 episodes were aired during 1963.

 Greene died in Maui, Hawaii in January 2020, at the age of 86.